The Yorkshire Dales National Park Authority is responsible for protecting trees within the National Park.

 If you’re looking for the tree works application or notification form, you can find these here:

 Please note that the information provided on this page is designed to assist anyone who has queries on protected tree issues in the National Park and is for guidance only – it is not an authoritative statement of law.

 With protected trees and all other issues concerning trees and woodlands, we offer and recommend personal contact and advice – our details on the contact us page.

 - Have a Tree Preservation Order (TPO) on them.

-Additional restrictions may apply if you intend to fell more than five cubic metres of wood in any one calendar quarter.
+Additional restrictions may apply if you intend to fell more than five cubic metres of wood in any one calendar quarter (providing no more than two cubic metres is sold).
 If this is the case, you need to contact the Forestry Commission as well as the National Park Authority.